PURSUING A POTENTIALLY TRANSFORMATIONAL APPROACH TO CANCER IMMUNOTHERAPY

-Allogene therapies are investigational therapies only.
-The safety and efficacy of allogeneic CAR T investigational therapies have not been established and these investigational therapies are not approved for commercial use by the FDA.
+Allogene products are investigational products only.
+The safety and efficacy of allogeneic CAR T investigational products have not been established and these investigational products are not approved for commercial use by the FDA.

-The next revolution in cancer treatment is the development of AlloCAR T™ therapies engineered from the T cells of healthy donors.
-These off-the-shelf CAR T therapies, enhanced by gene editing, could be the next most important breakthrough in the field.
+The next revolution in cancer treatment is the development of AlloCAR T™ products engineered from the T cells of healthy donors.
+These off-the-shelf CAR T products, enhanced by gene editing, could be the next most important breakthrough in the field.

-At Allogene, our mission is to create and lead the next revolution in cancer treatment by delivering to patients the first AlloCAR T™ therapies for blood cancers and solid tumors.
-As a team, working together, we believe we can revolutionize cancer treatment by making AlloCAR T™ therapy a reality for patients.
+At Allogene, our mission is to create and lead the next revolution in cancer treatment by delivering to patients the first AlloCAR T™ products for blood cancers and solid tumors.
+As a team, working together, we believe we can revolutionize cancer treatment by making AlloCAR T™ products a reality for patients.

 At Allogene, we are committed to INNOVATE, FOCUS, COLLABORATE, and LEAD.
 These four values are core to our organization and how, every day, we are leading the next revolution in cell therapy.

 We are rooted in science and innovative in our approach to finding better solutions for treating cancer.

 We are focused on AlloCAR T™ products, our mission, and our commitment to patients.

 We are one team collaborating toward one vision.

 We have the courage and expertise to take calculated risks in order to lead the next revolution in the treatment of cancer.

 We are led by a world-class management team of industry leaders who have unrivaled experience in the clinical development of cell immunotherapy for cancer.